verolam/workshop/README.md

 # MY WORKSHOP

 ## This is my repository WORKSHOP
- All my working classes : CLI, HTML/CSS, JS, PHP-SQL, Python
+ All my working classes : Git, CLI, HTML/CSS, JS, PHP-SQL, Python

 ## PHP-SQL - Updated on 05/13/2020
   - Convert a static website to a "dynamic" website.